sheetslab/rheotaxis/README.md

 The python code for calibrating the flow rate is available under "CalibrationVideos-checkpoint.ipynb".

 #Custom Feature extraction script
-Our custom python feature extraction script is available under Zebrafish.py
+Our custom python feature extraction script is available under ZebraFish_092229.py

 #Configuration file
-You can use our configuration file to load our model with its parameters directly :
+You can use our configuration file to load our model with its parameters directly : config.yaml

 #Example folder
-The folder ""provides example videos and associated DLC and Simba files.
+The folder ""provides example videos and generated .h5, .pickle, .mp4 files.

+#example master csv file
+We provide an example master csv file that serves as input for the R analysis : master.all.chrna9.csv

 # rheotaxis behavioral data analysis
 Protocol and code files for the Rheotaxis Behavioral Set up (Newton & al. 2023).